-An explanation that a project has been proposed and caution the business not to move until they receive a Notice of
+An explanation that a project has been proposed and caution the business not to move until they receive a Notice of Eligibility for Relocation Assistance.
+(See Attachment 8-16(b) for a sample of this notice.)

-- could receive, the eligibility requirements for these payments, · .....
-Businesses, Nonprofit Organizations, and Farms (HUD 1043-CPD) includes this general information and should be given to the business. - A general description of relocation assistance payments they Chapter 7, Paragraph 7-7 and the procedures involved.
-The HUD Information Booklet, Relocation Assistance to Displaced
+A general description of relocation assistance payments they could receive, the eligibility requirements for these payments, and the procedures involved.
+The HUD Information Booklet, Relocation Assistance to Displaced Businesses, Nonprofit Organizations, and Farms (HUD 1043-CPD) includes this general information and should be given to the business.